NON-FDA APPROVED USES

 Other Adult Renal Dosing Information

 No renal adjustment is recommended, however use caution in patients with renal impairment due to very long half-life.
 Close monitoring for adverse events is recommended.

 USUAL PEDIATRIC DOSING

-- 500 mg tablets of chloroquine phosphate = chloroquine base 300 mg
+500 mg of chloroquine phosphate is equivalent to 300 mg chloroquine base.

 PEDIATRIC RENAL DOSING